-There is strong evidence that increasing the number of youth who are deaf or hard of hearing accessing hearing instruments and technology will improve health outcomes for these individuals.
+There is strong evidence that increasing the number of youths who are deaf or hard of hearing accessing hearing instruments and technology will improve health outcomes for these individuals.

-Negative outcomes have been shown for youth with any degree of hearing outside the typical range.11 Early access to hearing habilitative services is crucial for development (personal communication, December 2019).
-Generally, "without appropriate access to language, hearing technology, and early intervention, children [who are deaf or hard of hearing] almost always fall behind their peers in language, cognition, and social-emotional development."9 Infants that do not receive appropriate early intervention services often exhibit at least one developmental delay.9 Hearing thresholds in the mild, moderate, or severe range have been associated with physical, cognitive, behavioral, and social impacts, including reduced quality of life, isolation or exclusion, and increased symptoms of depression.7 Youth who are deaf or hard of hearing may experience poor psychosocial health, school performance, academic achievement, social engagement, speech and language development, self-esteem, and social and emotional outcomes.^{8,10}
+Negative outcomes have been shown for youth with any degree of hearing outside the typical range.
+Early access to hearing habilitative services is crucial for development (personal communication, December 2019).
+Generally, "without appropriate access to language, hearing technology, and early intervention, children [who are deaf or hard of hearing] almost always fall behind their peers in language, cognition, and social-emotional development."
+Infants that do not receive appropriate early intervention services often exhibit at least one developmental delay.
+Hearing thresholds in the mild, moderate, or severe range have been associated with physical, cognitive, behavioral, and social impacts, including reduced quality of life, isolation or exclusion, and increased symptoms of depression.
+Youth who are deaf or hard of hearing may experience poor psychosocial health, school performance, academic achievement, social engagement, speech and language development, self-esteem, and social and emotional outcomes.
+12,14

-Access to hearing instruments can improve social and emotional outcomes, mental health outcomes, and educational outcomes for youth.9-11 In 2019, the Joint Committee on Infant

-Hearing (JCIH) reaffirmed the importance of fitting hearing aids using evidence-based protocols to ensure maximum audibility as soon as possible after diagnosis, ideally no later than four months of age, for families that have chosen development of listening and spoken language as a goal.10 They stated that, "without appropriate language exposure and access, [children who are deaf or hard of hearing] will fall behind their hearing peers in communication, language, speech, cognition, reading, and social-emotional development, and delays may continue to affect the child's life into adulthood."10 The Outcomes of Children with Hearing Loss project examining long-term outcomes for children who use hearing aids also hypothesized that, "provision of well-fit [hearing aids], higher levels of audibility, and consistent [hearing aid] use will lead to better access to linguistic input and higher levels of cumulative linguistic experience."11
+Access to hearing instruments can improve social and emotional outcomes, mental health outcomes, and educational outcomes for youth.
+13-15 In 2019, the Joint Committee on Infant Hearing (JCIH) reaffirmed the importance of fitting hearing aids using evidence-based protocols to ensure maximum audibility as soon as possible after diagnosis, ideally no later than four months of age, for families that have chosen development of listening and spoken language as a goal.
+14 They stated that, "without appropriate language exposure and access, [children who are deaf or hard of hearing] will fall behind their hearing peers in communication, language, speech, cognition, reading, and social-emotional development, and delays may continue to affect the child's life into adulthood."
+14 The Outcomes of Children with Hearing Loss project examining long-term outcomes for children who use hearing aids also hypothesized that, "provision of well-fit [hearing aids], higher levels of audibility, and consistent [hearing aid] use will lead to better access to linguistic input and higher levels of cumulative linguistic experience."
+15

-Previous research has also shown that social engagement and interaction with caregivers and peers play an important role in language development, and youth who have hearing thresholds in the mild, moderate, or severe range may miss out on some of these "incidental" learning opportunities without access to hearing technology.11 Hearing aids can provide access to friends, family, and relationships (personal communication, December 2019).
-The Outcomes of Children with Hearing Loss project asserted that removing some of these barriers through appropriate hearing amplification interventions may provide children who are deaf or hard of hearing with resilience in language development.11 They concluded that there are three main factors that influence access to linguistic input for children who are deaf or hard of hearing, including 1) aided audibility; 2) hearing aid use, including age at fitting, duration, and consistency of use; and 3) quantity and quality of linguistic input from caregivers.11
+Previous research has also shown that social engagement and interaction with caregivers and peers play an important role in language development, and youth who have hearing thresholds in the mild, moderate, or severe range may miss out on some of these "incidental" learning opportunities without access to hearing technology.
+In addition, with the COVID-19 pandemic, key informants shared that wearing masks and participating virtually in educational and social opportunities have further challenged these incidental opportunities.
+Hearing aids can provide access to friends, family, and relationships (personal communication, December 2019).
+The Outcomes of Children with Hearing Loss project asserted that removing some of these barriers through appropriate hearing amplification interventions may provide children who are deaf or hard of hearing with resilience in language development.
+They concluded that there are three main factors that influence access to linguistic input for children who are deaf or hard of hearing, including 1) aided audibility; 2) hearing aid use, including age at fitting, duration, and consistency of use; and 3) quantity and quality of linguistic input from caregivers.
+In the proof of the properties of the proof of th